 It’s located 5 miles north of Brookings, Oregon, and is included as a segment of the Oregon Coast Trail.
 The length of the park is 20 miles along the coast, which means 20 miles of spectacular beauty, coastal headlands, hiking trails and more.
 Included within the park are Arch Rock, Miner Creek and “Secret Beach,” Thomas Creek Bridge, Thunder Cove, House Rock, Whaleshead Beach, a herd of wild goats and so much more.

-19. Golden And Silver Falls State Natural Area Near Coos Bay
+19. Golden And Silver Falls State Park Natural Area Near Coos Bay

 20. Sweet Creek Trail